felixroetzer/mastodon_algorithms/README.md

 # mastodon_algorithms

-This project provides alternative ranking algorithms for Mastodon, allowing instance administrators to replace the default reverse chronological feed with custom ranking methods.
-It includes rule-based sorting (e.g., engagement-based ranking) with a few differnt implementation.
+This project is part of a research initiative at the Vienna University of Economics and Business, exploring alternative ranking mechanisms for decentralized social media, in specific Mastodon.
+It provides various algorithmic implementations for Mastodon, inspired by an analysis of centralized social media ranking systems such as the Twitter algorithm.
+The goal is to offer instance administrators flexible ranking methods beyond the default reverse chronological feed.